 An RTC endpoint in terminal may pre-process the outputs of microphones before they are input to audio encoders, e.g., for limiting bandwidth or converting the output into spatial audio representations.
 An RTC endpoint in terminal may post-process the outputs of audio decoders before they are input to speakers, e.g., for acoustically matching the perceived directions or locations of audio with those of video scenes.

-A.2.1.3 Codec

-Audio codecs for the RTC endpoint in terminal are specified in [20], [23].

 A.2.2 Video

 A.2.2.1 Camera